New Yorkers are biking for Black lives — and to end disparities in cycling

 “Every day, physically and mentally, has been very challenging,” said Restrepo Cortes, who wore a “It’s not the moment, it’s the movement” sign pinned to her backpack.
 “And it’s not just this one bike ride.
 It’s like we are fighting.
 And we’re going to keep fighting until there’s equity.”

-Floyd's death, the images aired over and over of his last minutes, begging for his life, calling to his mom and gasping for air and pinned beneath the officer’s knee, was also the spark that prompted Tibebe to action.
+Floyd’s death, the images aired over and over of his last minutes, begging for his life, calling to his mother and gasping for air and pinned beneath an officer’s knee, was also the spark that prompted Tibebe to action.

 “You get to a point where you’re like enough is enough,” Tibebe said.
 “It is a traumatic experience to know that the main reason why George lost his life was because of the color of his skin.”

-And then there are others, she said, like Breonna Taylor who was killed by police in the middle of the night in her Louisville apartment.
-And Ahmaud Arbery who was killed while jogging in Glynn County, Ga.
+Then there are others, she said, like Breonna Taylor, who was killed by police in the middle of the night in her Louisville apartment, and Ahmaud Arbery, who was killed while jogging in Glynn County, Ga.

 “I am also a Black person in America.
 That can be me,” Tibebe said.